jtrussell/candidate-elimination/README.md

 # Candidate Elimination

-> An interactive demonstration of the Candidate Elimination Algorith for machine
+> An interactive demonstration of the Candidate Elimination Algorithm for machine
 > learning.

+Licensed under The MIT License.